Soleta Homes

 Battery storage

-Lithium-ion battery storage allows solar production to be used at night and during low-production periods.
-Sized to cover 2–3 days of average consumption.
+Lithium-ion battery storage allows solar production to be used at night and during periods of low production.
+Sizing is specific to each project; it typically covers 2–3 days of average consumption at current battery costs.

 06